Thinking of booking an Istanbul city break?

-We arrived at Ataturk Airport very late on a Thursday night (and a little hint, for those of you who also fly BA regularly – Istanbul counts as medium haul and you clock in 160 tier points in Club Europe for under £500, which is like Christmas arriving early).
-I had pre booked a driver with Blacklane Limousines as a) I had heard great things about them, b) getting a taxi at the airport is a nightmare and get ready for the mayhem of people everywhere and c) there was a huge price difference for the same standard of car if booked directly with the hotel (at least twice the price).
+We arrived at Ataturk Airport very late on a Thursday night (and a little hint, for those of you who also fly BA regularly – Istanbul counts as medium haul and you clock in 160 tier points in Club Europe for under £500).
+I had pre booked a driver with Blacklane as a) I had heard great things about them, b) getting a taxi at the airport is a nightmare and get ready for the mayhem of people everywhere and c) there was a huge price difference for the same standard of car if booked directly with the hotel (at least twice the price).

-On this very long weekend, we were to be based at the Four Seasons Sultanahmet, but due to the hotel being busy, we agreed to move over to its new Bosphorus location on the 3rd night.
-Originally a jail (oops), it has been converted to a little haven of luxury, keeping very much in touch in terms of style and decor with its location.
-I have stayed at many Four Seasons before, and have to say, this was one of the most special of all.
+On this very long weekend, which fell between the traditional definition of a city break or a real holiday in Istanbul, we were to be based at the Four Seasons Sultanahmet, but due to the hotel being busy, we agreed to move over to its new Bosphorus location on the 3rd and 4th nights.
+Originally a jail, it has been converted to a little haven of luxury, keeping very much in touch in terms of style and decor with its location.
+I have stayed at many Four Seasons – in Los Angeles, Miami and London, just to name a few.

 We got to our room past 1am and were planning to go straight to bed, but were surprised with the most delicious welcome amenity, which featured not only a model of Istanbul’s most iconic bridge, but it came with a lot of bites and Turkish wine, which was even better than I last remembered it.
 So it would be fair to say we slept very well at our lovely suite.
 You can read my review of the Four Seasons Istanbul at Sultanahmet here.